hhp94/slideimp/README.md

 the handling of list columns), which is defined by two list-columns:
 `features` and `aux` (optional) where each row is a group.
-The `features` column includes all features to be imputed, while the `aux` columns contains features used to assist with imputation but excluded from the final results.
+The `features` column includes all features to be imputed, while the `aux` columns contain features used to assist with imputation but excluded from the final results.
 For example, when imputing chrM, which may have only a few CpGs, random CpGs from other chromosomes can be included in the `aux` column to improve the quality of imputation.